elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 This repository contains a deep dive on Data Structures and Algorithms theory and concepts along with Python based examples of many popular algorithms and data structures.

 ## Introduction and the Basics
+For this introduction I am going to define key terms so we can do into more depth about the applications and uses of data structures and algorithms.
+These will be the key terms defined in this section:
+* Algorithm
+* Data Structure
+* Data Types
+* Abstract Data Types

 ### What is an Algorithm
 Overall this is the most intuitive definition  of an algorithm: